Skip to content

 Domain events

-• ProductCreatedDomainEvent(Guid ProductId, string Sku) — raised by Product.Create.
+• ProductCreatedDomainEvent(Guid ProductId, string Sku, string Name) — raised by Product.Create.

-• ProductPriceChangedDomainEvent(Guid ProductId, Money OldPrice, Money NewPrice) — raised by Product.ChangePrice.
+• ProductPriceChangedDomainEvent(Guid ProductId, decimal OldAmount, decimal NewAmount, string Currency) — raised by Product.ChangePrice.

-• ProductStockAdjustedDomainEvent(Guid ProductId, decimal Delta, decimal NewStock) — raised by Product.AdjustStock.
+• ProductStockAdjustedDomainEvent(Guid ProductId, int OldStock, int NewStock, int Delta) — raised by Product.AdjustStock.

 The Modules.Catalog/Events/ folder contains in-module handlers.
 To react from another module, declare an integration event in your contracts and bridge it in the catalog event handler — keep cross-module dependencies one-way and contracts-only.